 25. There are 200 coffeeshops in Amsterdam itself

 Nowadays there are +/- 200 coffeeshops in Amsterdam.
 There is less coffeeshops in The Netherlands every year.
-Imagine that in 2005 there were 729 coffeeshop in
+Imagine that in 2005 there was 729 coffeeshop in

-In 2012 there was implemented a policy that allow municipalities to ban tourists from coffeeshops.
-In some regions in south of the Netherlands you are not allowed to buy weed as long as you don’t have a Dutch document.
-City council take up a decision wheter to implement this policy or not.
-Some municipalities allow you to buy weed only if you live within 150km radius.
+In 2012 there was implemented a policy that allows municipalities to ban tourists from coffeeshops.
+In some regions in the south of the Netherlands, you are not allowed to buy weed as long as you don’t have a Dutch document.
+The city council take up a decision on whether to implement this policy or not.
+Some municipalities allow you to buy weed only if you live within a 150km radius.

 26. Why Orange Colour?

-You may think why Orange is a Natinal Dutch color?
+You may think why Orange is a National Dutch color?
 There is in fact no orange on their flag.
 The Colours of Dutch Flag are blue, white and red, so what’s up?

-Orange is a color of the Dutch Royal Family.
+Orange is the color of the Dutch Royal Family.
 It comes from the 16th century from the name of Dutch Kind, Willem van Oranje.
-He was the first one of family House of Orange-Nassau.
+He was the first one of the family House of Orange-Nassau.